Home Overview Spelling Grammar Usage Translate

 “the moon” commonly refers to Earth’s moon, although there are zillions of moons.

-Noun-articles generally precede adnouns which precede the noun.
+Nounarticles generally precede adnouns which precede the noun.

 Ex: a good job; the full moon, the chocolate cake.

-Nations & Regions - names, adjectives, and demonyms.
-To view lists, see the LINKS column at the top of this page.
+To view lists, click on LISTS column at the top of this page.

-Language names - for explanation and list, click on 'language names' in the LINKS column at the top of this page.
+For explanation and list, you may click on 'language names' in the LISTS column above.

 Gerunds